 - Post-Catalytic Converter O2 Sensor.

 NOTE: The 1996-1998 4.0L Jeep Grand Cherokee's rear O2 sensor is tested in the exact same way as the 1999-2000 4.0L Grand Cherokee.
 The only difference is the colors of the wires of the engine wiring harness rear O2 sensor connector.
 For the 1996-1998 P0141 test tutorial, go here: Rear O2 Sensor Heater Test -P0141 (1996-1998 4.0L Grand Cherokee).

 The oxygen sensor has to be at a certain temperature (600°F +) for it to activate and start sensing the oxygen content of the exhaust stream it's exposed to.

 When you first start up your Jeep, the engine's exhaust isn't hot enough to get the O2 sensor activated fast enough.
 Also, the exhaust temperature cools below 600°F when the engine is idling.
 These gaps, in the oxygen sensor's operation, result in your engine polluting more.

-The only way to keep the oxygen working under any engine operating condition is with an internal heater.
-The heater only requires to things to activate and these are 12 Volts and ground.
+The only way to keep the oxygen sensor working under any engine operating condition is with an internal heater.
+The heater only requires two things to activate and these are 12 Volts and ground.

 So, to test the oxygen sensor's heater, we need to know what wires feed it with power and ground (since it's a 4-wire oxygen sensor).